 If you’re teaching about birds or have a bird enthusiast in your homeschool, you’ll love this bird scavenger hunt printable.

-This one-page, print-and-go scavenger hunt is appropriate for use all year long.
+This one-page, scavenger hunt idea for kids is appropriate for use all year long.
 You can take it with you on your nature walks, or you can hang it near a window to observe the birds in your backyard.

 To prepare for the scavenger hunt, print out one free printable for each child who will be participating.
 Gather pencils or crayons for each one.